 - Mixed with yogurt

-- With regular milk or a dairy-free option like almond or coconut (eat like you would cereal)
+- With regular milk or a dairy-free option like almond, coconut or oat milk (eat like you would cereal)

 - As a crunchy topping for slow cooker apples

 - Sprinkled on top of fresh fruit (seasonal berries or a sliced banana are good options)

 - Stirred into gluten-free oatmeal or chia seed pudding